 Most people come to therapy wanting relief from the pressure.
 The Crucible® Approach uses that pressure to promote a more solid self.

-Survival mechanisms developed in childhood show up in adult relationships as regressions, avoidance, and reactivity.
-What protected us then limits us now.
+Survival mechanisms from childhood show up in adult relationships as regressions, avoidance, and reactivity.

-Most people avoid what is challenging, which leads to boredom, detachment, and unresolved issues.
-Growth requires risk and is always made unilaterally.
+Most people avoid what is challenging.
+Growth requires risk and is made unilaterally.

 People marry at the same level of differentiation.
 Growth in one partner pressures the other to rise or resist.